kshedden/icd9/README.rst

 The package contains a ``Counter`` class for accumulating statistics about the matches between codes associated to a particular subject and a given set of code classes.
-The number of matches, and optionally the first and last date at which a code match occurred are computed.
+The ``Counter`` class is designed for use with data streams, in which a large file is read in chunks and the statistics are incrementally updated according to the contents of each chunk.
+The number of matches for each code class, and optionally the first and last date at which a code class is matched are computed.

 To illustrate, first we define a class that contains the codes '12345' and '54321', and a second class that contains all codes beginning with